UseHover/hover-docs/staxpolicy.md

 ---

 # Stax App
-This page contains botht the privacy policy and the Terms and conditions of Stax app
+This page contains botht the privacy policy and the Terms of service of Stax app

 ### Privacy Policy